Nolan Gorman Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.77).
+- The Reds have a 4.76 team ERA that ranks 24th among all MLB pitching staffs.

-- The Reds give up the third-most home runs in baseball (200 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (201 total, 1.4 per game).

-- The Reds will send Spiers (0-0) to the mound for his second start of the season.
+- His most recent time out was on Wednesday, Aug.
+30 against the San Francisco Giants, when the right-hander tossed 5 1/3 innings, surrendering no earned runs while allowing three hits.

-- His last appearance was on Sunday against the Chicago Cubs, when the right-hander threw four innings, surrendering three earned runs while allowing five hits.
+- The 24-year-old has put up an ERA of 4.75, with 12 strikeouts per nine innings, in 17 games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.